 Where an assessment task is research based, safeguards are built into the task to enable the assessor to guarantee that the work submitted is the student's own.
-Students must submit an Assessment Task Cover Sheet (page 65) stating that the work is the student's own.
 A Bibliography must be provided for ALL research tasks.
 This includes internet and audio-visual references.